spinnaker/spinnaker.io/content/en/docs/concepts/_index.md

 ![](deployment-strategies.png)

 Spinnaker treats cloud-native deployment strategies as first class constructs, handling the underlying orchestration such as verifying health checks, disabling old server groups and enabling new server groups.
-Spinnaker supports the red/black (a.k.a. blue/green) strategy, with rolling red/black and canary strategies in active development.
+Spinnaker supports the blue/green strategy, with rolling blue/green and canary strategies in active development.

 > Learn more about deployment management on the [Pipelines](/docs/concepts/pipelines/) page.